coleksii/university/README.md

 # University

 ## You need:
-sql-server to connect wiht application.
+sql-server to connect with application.

 ## You may type next command:
 1)Who is head of department {department_name}